namitjuneja/dotfiles/README.md

 - <location>/.bashrc to original bashrc

 startup.sh (currently run by keeping a soft link in /etc/profile.d directory which means it runs everytime a user logs in)
-- set background using feh
+- ~~set background using feh~~ awesomewm theme does this now
 - start compton
-- start ksuperkey to use modkey(independantly) to get system notification
+- ~~start ksuperkey to use modkey(independantly) to get system notification~~ dont use this anymore
 - start redshift
 - space mods code
+- start wifi indicator in system tray (nm-applet)
+- start clipster (clipboard manager)

 compton.conf (soft linked to .config/compton.conf)
 - to din inactive windows